Quality Leadership Stimulates Teamwork

 Engagement is about adding humor, charisma, and interactivity to training.
 Note that training sessions don’t need to be an intensely serious endeavor, and as a former teacher, I have found that the most important thing in education is making the important principles “stick” by whatever means possible.

 That’s formal training.

-But training can be as simple as sending out a weekly or daily “How-to,” or "Make sure you…” with an important principle presented in a humorous way.
+But training can be as simple as sending out a weekly or daily “How-to,” or "Make sure you…” with an important principle presented humorously.
 The key is consistently to keep safety fresh in employees' minds.

 At first glance, such an idea might be silly – but accidents tend to be silly with serious consequences.
 People don’t make mistakes because they were “being so smart.”
 Reminding someone of a very obvious “don’t do this” with a funny picture or story very well may make someone think twice before making that simple mistake.

-Policies and procedures for different situations is a wonderful tool for giving different employees – who may be vastly different in background, culture and character – common ground for communicating.
+Policies and procedures for different situations are a wonderful tool for giving different employees – who may be vastly different in background, culture, and character – common ground for communicating.
 The chances of miscommunication are considerably reduced if there are clear steps to follow in hazard-prone and/or charged situations.

 Of course, non-punitive reporting policy in your safety program plays a huge role here.
 A safety culture that is quick to dole out repercussions is a breeding ground for extra stress, blame, and under-confidence.